forestbiotech-lab/miRPursuit/README.md

 <ul><strong>pipe_fastq.sh</strong>
 <br>Description: Copies fastq files to workdir based on template.<br>The template provided must be any identifying array of charactersimediatly before the serialization.<br>Ex: Test-data-1.fq use --fastq data- or --fastq Test-data-
 <br>Can run a single file if only the first argument is given
+<br>If no .fq file is present in the directory (var inserts in config file) will check for fastq.gz files with the given template and extract them.
 <br>Serialization mas be zero based ex: 1 should be 01 2-->02, ...
 <br>Isn't removing adaptors currently a flag will be added later for this function.
 <br>